Death of a student: in the event of the death of a student these guidelines outline the procedures to be followed.

 Emergency guidance if concerned about someone's wellbeing or safety – support in times of crisis

-Employability Students need to have the opportunity to develop their employability throughout each stage of their UG & PG degree programme.
+Employability: students need to have the opportunity to develop their employability throughout each stage of their UG and PG degree programme.
 This should be both within the curriculum and in extra-curricular activities.

 Enhancing the employability of our students is a top priority for all staff.
 There is a wealth of expertise within the Careers and Employability Service, and Plymouth Connect (located in External Relations).
 The Teaching and Learning Support team also support curriculum enhancements around employability.
 See the Employability in the Curriculum and Beyond' webpages which offer a range of resources to assist academic staff in student employability from auditing a programme to teaching ideas for teaching entrepreneurship.

 These teams can help in improving employability both within the curriculum and with students' co-curricular activities.
 This information sheet clarifies the roles of the different provision and contact details.